-The personal injury and accident lawyers at Adams Legal Group, PLLC have the experience and knowledge in coal-mine related accidents to help you or your loved one, if you/they were seriously injured or killed as a result of known and deliberate safety violations in the coal mines, in West Virginia or Pennsylvania.
+The personal injury and accident lawyers at Adams Legal Group, PLLC have the experience and knowledge in coal-mine related accidents to help you or your loved one, if you/they were seriously injured or killed as a result of known and deliberate safety violations in the coal mines, in West Virginia.
 We have handled coal mine accident claims relating to the following types of incidents:

 - chemical exposures